Quebec reports over 1,400 new COVID-19 cases as provincial total passes 900k | News

-Quebec reports over 1,400 new COVID-19 cases as provincial total passes 900k
+Quebec reports over 50 new COVID-19 deaths as case total surpasses 900k

-Total COVID-19 cases in Quebec have surpassed 900,000 since the start of the ongoing pandemic, 1,431 of which have been added in the last 24 hours.
+Total COVID-19 cases in Quebec have surpassed 900,000 since the start of the pandemic, 1,973 of which have been added in the last 24 hours.

-There are 2,095 hospitalizations across Quebec, an increase of 14 compared to Saturday.
-Of the hospitalizations, 136 are in intensive care, a decrease of four from the previous day.
+There are 2,052 hospitalizations across Quebec, a decrease of 53 compared to Monday.
+Of the hospitalizations, 132 are in intensive care, a decrease of four from the previous day.

 - You might also like: